marcop135/bullframe.css/README.md

 It's a cross-browser and responsive collection of default HTML UI elements ([atoms](https://bradfrost.com/blog/post/atomic-web-design)) for your Sass project.

+It could be easily used for marketing pages, blog posts, e-commerce product listings, help and documentation.

 **Just add bullframe.css, write semantic HTML5, and you are ready to go everywhere!**

 <br>